The Role of Game Networking in the Fusion of Physical and Digital Worlds through 6G Wireless Networks: Research Opportunities and Challenges

 \subsection{ML-Edge}

 Network infrastructure must improve decision-making speed and reliability at the edge to meet the demands of real-time mission-critical applications.
-Currently, mobile edge computing (MEC) systems are congested in the transport network and do not provide users with an efficient deterministic service.
+Currently, MEC systems are congested in the transport network and do not provide users with an efficient deterministic service.
 To address this, intelligence needs to be pushed to the edge with tight coordination between network and computation resources.

-In a Metaverse-like virtual environment, upstream signals from the physical objects are generated by machine vision, which sends feedback to the MEC system in real time.
-The system processes data and makes decisions, outputting actuator-control traffic to meet industrial manufacturing specifications.
-Remark that the tasks executed in such use cases (e.g., data aggregation, calculation, and structure metadata creation) meet throughput and latency limits to guarantee AoI demands and reliability.
-Typical requirements include an uplink bandwidth exceeding $50$~Mb/s, a one-way maximum delay of less than $1$~ms, and reliability of greater than $99.9999\%$ \cite{rfc8578}.
-Ensuring that machine learning (ML) applications utilizing distributed computing and networking technologies enable sufficient QoS to support the QoE by provisioning computing and connectivity resources is challenging.
-Aside from reducing latency, offering low operating costs, and increasing consumer satisfaction, ML-Edge poses challenges to prediction accuracy, privacy and energy efficiency.
+Typical requirements include an uplink bandwidth exceeding $50$~Mb/s, a maximum delay of $1$~ms, and reliability of greater than $99.9999\%$~\cite{rfc8578}.
+Ensuring sufficient QoS for machine learning (ML) applications using distributed computing and networking technologies is challenging. \phuc{This raises the demand for integrating input prediction from GN to preemptively anticipate the state of the network and system resources, allowing for quicker decision-making and reducing perceived latency.
+For instance, by predicting the next set of actions or data inputs, the system can prepare resources in advance, ensuring smoother operation and reducing delays.
+Additionally, lag compensation techniques can be applied to maintain consistency and reliability in edge computations, even when network conditions fluctuate.
+This helps ensure that tasks executed in use cases such as data aggregation, calculation, and structure metadata creation, meet throughput and latency limits to guarantee AoI and reliability constraints.}